Renewable Energy Book Reviews

 • Where to get this book?

-4 Responses to “Renewable Energy Book Reviews”
+4 replies on “Renewable Energy Book Reviews”

 We live in an oil-dependent world, and have got to this level of dependency in a very short space of time, using vast reserves of oil in the process – without planning for when the supply is not so plentiful